-English as a Second Language classes provide instruction to non-native speakers of English.
+Classes in English as a Second Language (ESL) and Academic English as a Second Language (AESL) provide language instruction to non-native speakers of English.
 Refer to English as a Second Language (ESL) in the course descriptions in Chapter 7 of this catalog or Academic English as a Second Language (AESL) in the World Languages section of Chapter 7.

-ESL courses coded lower than 040 are offered to adult immigrants and refugees.
-Classes emphasize beginning to advanced listening, speaking, reading, writing, and computational skills.
-Job readiness is a component of all Adult ESL courses, as well as the practical use of English in everyday life.
+ESL courses, levels 1 through 6, are offered to adult immigrants and refugees.
+Classes emphasize beginning to advanced listening, speaking, reading, and writing skills.
+Job readiness is a component of all ESL courses, as well as the practical use of English in everyday life.
+Students in upper levels are encouraged to pursue additional educational opportunities such as I-BEST, Adult Basic Education (ABE), Academic ESL, Academic Transfer, and Professional/ Technical education.